morganyeh06/knights-tour-solver/README.md

 ## Settings
 Various settings can be configured prior to starting a knight's tour:
-- Board Size - NxN boards only
+- Board Size - the number of rows and columns (eg. n=8 is 8x8)
-- Move Delay - the amount of time to pause in between moves
+- Move Delay - the amount of time to pause in between moves in milliseconds
 - Knight Colour - White or Black